GreePix/GreePix/README.md

-- 👋 Hi, I’m @GreePix
+- 👋 Hi, I’m GrzyPix
-- 👀 I’m interested in programing and gaming
+- 👀 I’m interested in IT and robotic.
+Everything mechanical and computer like.
-- 🌱 I’m currently learning programing and gaming
+- 🌱 I’m currently learning programing and making 3D projects and machines!
-- 💞️ I’m looking to collaborate on ...
-- 📫 My Discord no :>
+- 📫 My Discord: grzypix

 <!---
 GreePix/GreePix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.